What We Know About The Virginia Beach Mass Shooting Victims

 Ryan Keith Cox of Virginia Beach, an account clerk with Public Utilities for more than 12 years.

 Cox's older brother posted on Facebook, "My heart is hurting because my baby brother was murdered today by the shooter in Virginia Beach mass shooting.
-I won't hear[s] his beautiful singing voice at church or home anymore.
+I won't hears his beautiful singing voice at church or home anymore.
 I loved my brother and will truly miss his caring soul.
 Until we meet again in heaven."

 Laquita C. Brown of Chesapeake, Va., a right of way agent with Public Works.